Bradbury Mountain State Park - Hiking Trails

 Trailhead Information

 From North and South: Take exit 22 off from 295, follow signs to Bradbury, take left at Pownal Road, follow for 5 miles to stop sign in center of Pownal.
-Take right on ME Route 9, park entrance will be 1/2 mile up ME Route 9 on your left.
+Take right on ME-9, park entrance will be 0.5 miles up ME-9 on the left.

 Legend